adityatripathiiit/Mini_LinkedIn/README.md

 The server communicates and performs operations on the database directly by using APIs provided by the database (happens over HTTP).

 #
-## Security aspects
-#
-- As mentioned above, for every coming request from the client, the server verifies the token and command and then takes necessary action.
-If the authentication via the token fails the commands will not be handled by the server unless the client logins with proper credentials.

-- The client is not permitted to perform any command except login/sign up without logging in.

-- A user cannot access/use APIs for a company and a company cannot access/use the APIs for a user.
-For instance, only a user will be able to send connection requests to other users and a company cannot send connection requests.
-Similarly, a user will not be able to post jobs, only a company will be able to post jobs.

-- The passwords entered by the client are obscured using (*) symbol for security.

-- All the data sent over TCP connection is encoded before sending.

-- A user can only see posts of users who are in their connection.
-Similarly, a user who is already a connection of another user, can’t send another connection request.
-Similarly, a liked post cannot be liked again by the same user.

-#
 ## Implementation
 #
 ### Client-Server - Node.js